 Phil Brinkley grew up as part of an Air Force family, so they moved a lot around the country.
 When he married Margaret, they eventually planted roots in south-central Kansas.
 Although working full-time for Boeing Aircraft, Phil's spare time was spent customizing cars and motorcycles for himself and others.
 Around 1998, he learned to weld from his father-in-law and brother-in-law.
 That's when the "found art" began.
 Phil named his yard environment "Jurassic Art."
 Dinosaurs of all shapes and sizes roam the yard or ride real motorcycles.
 The focal sculptural scene is a 7-foot-tall knight whose armor was created from shiny chrome car bumpers.
 The knight wields a sword ready to defend himself against a 20-foot-tall, intricate scaled metal dragon.
 The yard in Rose Hill is interspersed with life-sized metal creatures from soaring eagles to small scorpions, antique gas pumps, and 5-foot-tall dragonflies.

 Richard Brown - Hutchinson, Kansas - 1934-2004

-The imagination of Richard Brown's "Lost Acre Ranch" is tucked away in the thickets of south central Kansas.
-This 19th century world of a covered wagon, stage coach, cement figures and animals are set amidst a barn, log cabin, and blacksmith shop, made from torn down buildings and recycled wood.
-This yard environment evolved over many years and was located on the eastern edge of Hutchinson at a busy intersection.
-Richard owned and managed rental properties and thus gained many skills that later served him well in creating his environment.
+The imagination of Richard Brown's "Lost Acre Ranch" is tucked away in the thickets of south-central Kansas.
+This 19th-century world includes a covered wagon, stagecoach, cement figures, and animals set amidst a barn, log cabin, and blacksmith shop made from demolished buildings and recycled wood.
+Brown's yard environment evolved over many years and was located on the eastern edge of Hutchinson at a busy intersection.
+Brown owned and managed rental properties and thus gained many skills that later served him well in creating his environment.

 Don Brownlee - Sylvia, Kansas - 1921-1995